What is genome sequencing?

-Every positive case for sequencing by ESR as every case can hold vital clues for the current investigation and future investigations.
+ESR is sequencing a subset of positive samples, which can provide vital clues for the current investigation and future investigations.

-The urgent samples are from cases for which it is unclear how they might have been infected or for which additional evidence is required to confirm to which cluster they belong.
+Urgent samples come from cases where it is unclear how they might have been infected, or when additional evidence is needed to confirm which cluster they belong to.

 How long does it take to complete a genomic sequence?